 Note: If you need help or have questions about selecting an eCommerce marketing automation system for your business, please feel free to leave a comment or get in touch with us.
-We’d love to help.
+We’re happy to help.

 Key or Notable Features

-Klaviyo was built to be an eCommerce automated email tool.
-As such, setting up automated campaigns like replenishment, cross-sell, win-back and cart abandonment is a breeze.
+Klaviyo was built as an eCommerce automated email tool, so setting up automated campaigns like replenishment, cross-sell, win-back, and cart abandonment is a breeze.
 You can easily build custom templates, and importing your lists is a snap with their wide variety of integration options.
-The “Ideas” supplied are sometimes useful to help continue building out automation campaigns in your account.
-Lastly, the tracking pixel/snippet lets you segment on content viewed by a user – not just products purchased.
+The “Ideas” supplied are sometimes useful to build out automation campaigns in your account.
+Lastly, the tracking pixel/snippet lets you segment on content viewed by a user — not just products purchased.

 In addition to integrating with several eCommerce platforms, Klaviyo also integrates with many other tools, which allow for good options when taking the “Frankenstein” approach to putting together a complete eCommerce marketing automation system made of many pieces.

 Notable integrations include: